 - Marcus Claudius Marcellus holds an ovatio for his victories on Sicily;

 - Rome and the Aetolian League form an alliance against Philippos V of Macedonia.

 Since little actual fighting took place around Capua, Appius Claudius Pulcher was recalled from Campania to preside over the consular elections.
 The new consuls were Gnaeus Fulvius Centumalus and Publius Sulpicius Galba.
 Both were relatively inexperienced.
 In fact, Galba had not even held a single curule office.
 The imperium of the incumbent consuls was then prorogued and as proconsuls they continued the siege of Capua.
 The Roman army in the field was larger than ever.
 There were now 25 legions, comprising 100.000-125.000 infantry and 7.500 cavalry.
-Again, these numbers need to be at least doubled to get an idea of the size of the army mobilised for fighting the war on all fronts, but especially in Italy.
+And that is not including the allied cohorts.
+Therefore, these numbers again need to be at least doubled to get an idea of the size of the army mobilised for fighting the war on all fronts, but especially in Italy.

 With so many men under arms and serious problems with the harvest because of the ongoing war, Italy was beginning to run short of grain.
 It was probably in this year that the Romans sent an embassy to their ally the King of Egypt, Ptolemaios IV Philopator (221-204 BCE).
 A treaty of friendship between Egypt and Rome had existed since 273 BCE, and Ptolemaios willingly provided the Romans with grain on this occasion.
 The Romans also introduced the silver denarius this year, completing the monetary reforms started some years ago.